easelinc/js-lib-skeleton/README.md

 ### Structure

-* /test/src - coffeescript qunit tests
+* /test/src - coffeescript jasmine tests
 * /test/suite - runs the tests
 * /src - your coffeescript
 * library.js - generated js

+### Contributing

+* Send a pull request.
+* Write tests.
+New untested code will not be merged.

 ### Rando